likicv/usysml-test-cases/test_cases.md

 ## Discussion

-The possibility that a `Part` element has no type specified opens the question how to handle this situation in the implementation.
+A `Part` element may have no type specified.
+This opens the question how to handle this situation in the implementation.

 # Test Case #01.006: Namespace search rules